acampbell3000/grails-picasa/README.txt

     * password - Your Google Picasa web album password.
     * imgmax - The maximum width of each photo viewed through the photo controller.
     * thumbsize - The maximum width of each album's and photo's thumbnail.
+    * maxresults - The maximum number of results to be returned when performing queries.
+This is used when making requests through the tag controller.
     * max - The maximum number of listing displayed per page.
     * maxsteps - The maximum number of steps displayed in the pagination block.
+    * maxkeywords - The maximum number of keywords displayed in the tag listing result set.

 Note: The properties imgmax and thumbsize are subject to a valid set of values detailed by the API's reference guide.